The attacks on Iran: This is what happened

 On Monday night, the Iran-allied Islamist movement Hezbollah in Lebanon launched rocket and drone attacks on northern Israel.
 Israel responded with a large number of airstrikes against Hezbollah targets in Lebanon.

-Meanwhile, Israel continued to attack Iran and the capital, Tehran, during the night.
+Meanwhile, Israel continued to attack Iran and the capital, Tehran, overnight.
 According to UN estimates, around 100,000 residents fled the city during the first two days of attacks.

 Calls for evacuation

-The Israeli military announced that it had sent soldiers across the border to several locations in southern Lebanon as a "defensive measure."
+The Israeli military announced that soldiers had been sent across the border to several locations in southern Lebanon as a "defensive measure."

 In addition, Israel on Wednesday urged residents of southern Lebanon to leave their homes in anticipation of extensive airstrikes.